-Home Sustainable Okotoks Water & Growth - The Final Decision
+Home Sustainable Okotoks Water & Growth Decision 2012

 The final decision was decided at the Regular Council Meeting on Sep 24.